redux-saga/redux-saga/docs/introduction/BeginnerTutorial.md

 Now let's add something closer to the original Counter demo.
 To illustrate asynchronous calls, we will add another button to increment the counter 1 second after the click.

-First thing's first, we'll provide an additional button and a callback `onIncrementAsync` to the UI component.
+First things first, we'll provide an additional button and a callback `onIncrementAsync` to the UI component.

 ```javascript
 const Counter = ({ value, onIncrement, onDecrement, onIncrementAsync }) =>